Francis

 hereinbefore described, to their original condition mav be

-effected by immersing said specimens in water until the germicidal
+effected by immersing said specimens in water until the

-changes taking place in the tissues.
+decomposition or changes taking place in the tissues.

-If the specimens are to he used immediately, it will do no harm to
+If the specimens are to he used immediately, it will do no harm

-use are preferably dried.
+future use are preferably dried.

 The specimens may however be left in the agent indefinitely.

-The oil of allium is generally used alone but in some instances in
+The oil of allium is generally used alone but in some instances

-their original condition for histological, etc. studies.
+allium in their original condition for histological, etc.

 It is only necessary to use a fixative when the cells are not